pixelc-linux/pixelc-rootfs-scripts/README.md

 Like above, but as root.

-#### append_cleanup func
+#### add_cleanup func

-Given a function name, this function will be called upon either error or regular exit.
+Given a function name, this function will be called upon error.
 Meant to clean up any resources not meant to persist into the next stage.

-#### prepend_cleanup func
+#### add_cleanup_success func

-Like `append_cleanup` but will be called first.
+Same as above, but to be called on success.

-#### remove_cleanup func

-Removes a cleanup function `func` from the list of functions to call.
-Use this if you want to run a function upon error but don't want it to run upon graceful exit.

 #### register_binfmt